 The concept of function is of fundamental importance in the learning of mathematics and has been a major focus of attention for the mathematics education research community for several decades (e.g., Dubinsky & Harel, 1992; Sfard, 1991, 1992; Sierpinska, 1992; Slavit, 1997; Tall, 1992; Vinner & Dreyfus, 1989).
 Various approaches have been offered to explore the concept of function in mathematics teaching and learning.
 There is the historical notion of a function, developed in the 17th century, as a rule-based relationship between two interconnected numerical variables.
 The emphasis was on how changes in one variable (usually called the dependent variable) correlated with changes in another variable (usually called the independent variable).
 There is also the more recent ordered pair definition of function, which is often referred to as the Bourbaki approach.
 This formal set-theoretic definition is very different; in this approach, a function idea is not only associated with numbers, and the notion of dependence between two variables is implicit (Markovits, Eylon, & Bruckheimer, 1986).

 We see these historical perspectives as related to two approaches to understanding functions: correspondence and covariation (e.g., Confrey & Smith, 1994, 1995; Leinhardt, Zaslavsky, & Stein, 1990).
 The correspondence approach associates a unique y-value with any given x-value, thus building a correspondence between x and y.
 The correspondence approach is emphasised in teaching methods such as mappings and input-output models.
-It can facilitate the introduction of the concepts of domain and range, as well as the notions of onto and one-to-one (Selden & Selden, 1992), and makes a plausible contribution towards understanding that relations between two sets of numbers might (sometimes) be expressed as general algebraic ‘rules’.
+It can facilitate the introduction of the concepts of domain and range, as well as the notions of onto and one-to-one (Selden & Selden, 1992), and makes a plausible contribution towards understanding that relations between two sets of numbers might (sometimes) be expressed as general algebraic ‘rules’ by which an input value gets converted into a particular output value.
 The correspondence approach and the ordered pair definition are technically similar; however the former seems to be easier for students to understand than the latter, which can be seen as an encapsulated expression of the former.
 Both of these perspectives could be said to focus on a point-wise perception of functions as the emphasis for learners at first is on the relation between particular instances or subsets of the variables, either as numbers, objects or expressions.
-A covariation approach to functions involves understanding the manner in which those variables change together.
+A covariation approach to functions involves understanding the manner in which a change in one variable is related to a change in another, or how those variables change together.
 In its strongest form, this involves seeing each variable as a parametric function rather than values in one set being dependent on other sets (Confrey & Smith, 1995; Saldanha & Thompson, 1998).
 In a more common form, this is about comparing changes in dependent variables to changes in independent variables as a rate of change or gradient (Carlson & Oehrtman, 2005).
-This form relates to modelling phenomena where there is physical dependence, and also to the mathematical convention that the horizontal axis represents x, and this is the independent variable from which y-values are generated.
-Analyzing, manipulating, and comprehending the relationships between changing quantities illustrates the covariation view, which could engender an understanding of functions as the relations between sets of variables, rather than actions on variables, and possibly as graphs illustrating instantaneous rates of change of variables.
+This form relates to modelling phenomena where there is physical dependence, and also to the mathematical convention that the horizontal axis represents x, and this is the independent variable from which y-values are generated so that a move in the x-direction is associated with a change in the y-ordinate.
+Analyzing, manipulating, and comprehending the relationships between changing quantities illustrates the covariation view, which could engender an understanding of functions as the relations between two sets of varying values, rather than actions on individual values, and possibly as graphs illustrating instantaneous rates of change of variables.
 A dual view of functions as representing both correspondence and covariation allows the student to better understand actions performed on a function, such as a ‘shift’ translation (e.g., changing f(x) to f(x + 3)) or taking a derivative (Slavit, 1997).